Home Pet Care Essential Cat Vaccines: CRP and Rabies Vaccine Doses and Schedule for Kittens and Cats

 Today, cat vaccines have become readily available at the veterinary clinics.
 Cats of any age can take these vaccines, although vaccination should begin in early kittenhood to minimise their risks of infection.

-Why should cat vaccines be mandatory for all cats?
+Why should cat vaccines be mandatory for all kittens and cats?

 In India, we currently get CRP vaccines and anti-rabies vaccines for cats.